Nigerian lowland forests: Geography

 The Nigerian lowland forests are bounded on the south by coastal mangroves and the Gulf of Guinea, on the east by the Niger River and its delta, on the north by the Guinean forest-savanna mosaic.
-On the west it is bounded by the Dahomey Gap, a drier coastal region where forest-savanna mosaic extends all the way to the ocean, separating the Lower Guinean forests, of which the Nigerian lowland forests are part, from the Upper Guinean forests of West Africa.
+On the west it is bounded by the Dahomey Gap, a drier coastal region where the forest-savanna mosaic extends all the way to the ocean, separating the Lower Guinean forests, of which the Nigerian lowland forests are part, from the Upper Guinean forests of West Africa.
+It contains over 560 indigenous species and supports the timber, which is used for building.

 Climate

 The climate of the ecoregion is Tropical savanna climate - dry winter (Köppen climate classification (Aw)).
 This climate is characterized by relatively even temperatures throughout the year, and a pronounced dry season.
-The driest month has less than 60 mm of precipitation, and is drier than the average month.
+The driest month has less than 60mm of precipitation, and is drier than the average month.
+Climate change affect the survival of some trees.
+Under a harsh sun and extreme dry weather, some plants will start dying off.
+The authors maintained that Nigeria is experiencing different change in climate that affects her vegetation.
+There has been changes on how rain falls, sometimes harsh sun and cold, which reduces the growth of plants in the country.
+High rainfall also affect the survival of our forest.
+Flooding, which have occurred in many parts of Nigeria.

 Flora and fauna

+Nigerian lowland forests are recognized as one of the biodiversity hotspots in Africa.
+They support a remarkable diversity of flora and fauna.
+The region is home to numerous endemic plant species, including rare and endangered ones.
+The forests provide habitat for a rich variety of animals, such as primates (including the Nigeria-Cameroon chimpanzee), elephants, leopards, antelopes, reptiles, amphibians, and a vast array of bird species.

 About 48% of the territory is closed forest, mostly broadleaf evergreen trees.
 Another 36% is open forest, 5% is urban and built up, and the remainder is wetland and herbaceous cover.
 Because rainfall declines with distance from the sea, the ecoregion exhibits climate bands with vegetation zones that parallel the coast.
-Closest to the sea is the rain forest zone, then the mixed deciduous forest zone and farthest inland the parkland zone.
-In the rainforest zone the common trees are of the Leguminosae family (Brachystegia), Cylicodiscus gabunensis, Gossweilerodendron balsamiferum, Piptadeniastrum africanum, and by the Meliaceae family (Entandrophragma, Guarea, Khaya ivorensis, and Lovoa trichilioides.
+Closest to the sea is the rain forest zone, followed by the mixed deciduous forest zone and farthest inland tis he parkland zone.
+In the rainforest zone ,the common trees are of the Leguminosae family (Brachystegia), Cylicodiscus gabunensis, Gossweilerodendron balsamiferum, Piptadeniastrum africanum, and the Meliaceae family (Entandrophragma, Guarea, Khaya ivorensis, and Lovoa trichilioides.

-While in general the levels of animal endemism is low in the ecoregion, there are some notable endemic species.
+While in general ,the levels of animal endemism are low in the ecoregion, there are some notable endemic species.
 The endangered white-throated guenon (Cercopithecus erythrogaster) is only found in this ecoregion.
 The endangered Ibadan malimbe (Malimbus ibadanensis) is found in the northern parkland zone.
 A recent survey of the Niger Delta recorded the endangered crested genet (Genetta cristata).
-The Nigeria crag gecko (Cnemaspis petrodroma) and the Perret's toad (Bufo perreti) have also been recorded in the region.
+The Nigeria crag gecko (Cnemaspis petrodroma) and the Perrots' toad (Bufo perreti) have also been recorded in the region.